 Asthma Allergy Nordic would ideally prefer that all ingoing substances are declared on the product, however, experience shows that due to confidentiality in the supply chain, this is not possible.
 In addition, the list of contents may prove to be too long to provide the consumers with actual help and may also result in the erroneous assumption that allergy labelled products are "worse" than other products that do not have a similar list of contents.
-To still address the problem of preservative being in focus on paints, Asthma Allergy Nordic requires all preservatives to be mentioned on the product label.
-This must be done with the following wording or equivalent: "The product is preserved with [chemical name or INCI of preservative]."
+To still address the problem of preservatives being a focus point for paints, Asthma Allergy Nordic requires all preservatives used to preserve the final product to be mentioned on the product label.
+This is also an important information for people, who are allergic to preservatives, not commonly regarded as sensitizing, and for dermatologists when trying to identify possible allergens when determining allergies in patients.
+The information must be presented on the product label with the following wording or equivalent: "The product is preserved with [chemical name or INCI of preservative].".
+We wish to avoid the use of the term 'deliberately added' since preservatives in raw materials are equally 'deliberately added'.
+To avoid this discussion, we prefer to use the phrase suggested, however, similar phrases may be used.

-To underline that the assessment was carried out based on the expected usage of the product, and not including prolonged skin contact, the product shall include the following or equivalent consumer information on the product label:
+To underline that the assessment was carried out based on the expected usage of the product, and that it does not include prolonged skin contact, the product shall include the following or equivalent consumer information on the product label: